atomix/atomix.github.io/community/index.md

         </div>
         <div class="col-sm-6">
           <h3>Pay It Forward</h3>
-          <p>The Atomix stack is a volunteer effort.
+          <p>The Atomix project is a volunteer effort.
 Help support the projects by answering questions and most importantly by spreading the word.
 Your help makes a difference!</p>
         </div>
       </div>
     </div>